squal0/Admin-Notices/README.md

 ### Description

-WordPress plugin allows you to create and show custom notices to alert admins.
+WordPress plugin allows you to create and show custom notices to alert different user roles.

 ### Installation